-The Company has a stock incentive plan, originally created in 1992, most recently amended in 2001.
+The Company had a stock incentive plan, originally created in 1992, most recently amended in 2001.
 No additional grants may be made under the plan.
-All stock options have an exercise price that is equal to the fair market value of the Company's stock on the date the options were granted.
-Administration of the plan, including determination of the number, term, and type of options granted, resides with the Board of Directors or a duly authorized committee of the Board of Directors.
-Options were generally granted based on employee performance with vesting periods ranging from date of grant to seven years.
-At the date of the grant, the maximum term before expiration is ten years.
+All stock options contained an exercise price that was equal to the fair market value of the Company's stock on the date the options were granted.